-5.4.1 At the end of the Ice Age, the flood waters carried flint nodules released from chalk cliffs that settled on the floor of the new English Channel.
+- 5.4.1 At the end of the Ice Age, the flood waters carried flint nodules released from chalk cliffs that settled on the floor of the new English Channel.
 The area of Romney Marsh was then a sandy bay covered by water, which was about 7m higher than today's level.
 Around 4000 BC, longshore drift started at Dungeness and the shingle barrier created lagoons behind it, which eventually turned into mudflats.
-Three river valleys, the Rivers Rother, Tillingham and Brede, flowing into the lagoons from the Weald high ground left deposits, creating swamps and vegetation.

-- 5.4.2 Rye was originally located on a huge embayment of the English Channel called the Rye Camber, which provided a safe anchorage and harbour.
+Three river valleys, the Rivers Rother, Tillingham and Brede, flowing into the lagoons from the Weald high ground left deposits, creating swamps and vegetation. - 5.4.2 Rye was originally located on a huge embayment of the English Channel called the Rye Camber, which provided a safe anchorage and harbour.
 Probably as early as Roman times, Rye was important as a place of shipment and storage of iron from the Wealden iron industry.
-Rye was an important member of the Cinque Ports - 5.4.3 The Great Storm of 1287 blocked up the estuary of the River Rother with shingle.
+Rye was an important member of the Cinque Ports

+- 5.4.3 The Great Storm of 1287 blocked up the estuary of the River Rother with shingle.
 With the breaching of a wall, the River Rother undertook a new course and thenceforward flowed by Rye into the sea, causing the loss of the nearby port of New Romney.
 Figures 3 and 4 show projections of the coastline in the Roman and Medieval periods. - 5.4.4 The harbour area in Rye was prone to silting up.
 The reclamation of land in the area reduced the tidal flows of the river that were to keep the harbour free of silt even subject to Acts of Parliament to keep it navigable.
 However, with larger ships, increased silting up and the longshore drift, Rye's economy declined and the town is now some 3km from the coast. - 5.4.5 Originally mudflats and marshy areas, the area around the PDA was utilised for pasture.
 Circa 200 years ago, a village was created in the area known as Rye Harbour, initially in relation to fishing.
 It was built on an extension of the shingle beach from the longshore drift.
 In the early 19th century, defensive Martello Towers were placed along the coastline here in respect of the Napoleonic Wars.
 Smuggling was an issue in this area of coastline which lead to the watchtower being created in 1825.
 On the road out from Rye to Rye Harbour during the late 19th century and during the 20th century, industry formed along the road towards Rye harbour.
-Initially brickmaking, utilising railways and tramways, it was followed by an oil refinery and now there are other light manufacturing and storage areas.
+Initially brickmaking, utilising railways and tramways, it was followed by an oil refinery and now there are other light manufacturing and storage areas. - 5.4.6 Opened in March 1854 as a line for goods only from Rye to Rye Harbour the tramway to Rye Harbour was a single 3ft gauge track on top of wooden sleepers and ran for one and three quarter miles.
+Eventually with the advent of the motorbus and the growth in popularity of the motor car, it became progressively less important until it was ultimately provided for leisure travellers who wished to go across the ferry on the River Rother to Camber Sands.
+During part of the Second World War it was used by the Admiralty for various purposes.
+Once the war finished, the rolling stock, track and station buildings were in such an appalling condition that the Company decided to terminate the undertaking. - 5.4.7 Simpson (Rye Harbour) Limited and Spun Concrete Limited in 1938 opened their Harbour Road site.
+They produced concrete pipes, manhole covers and kerbstones.
+Immediately next door at the PDA Nerus Brick and tile works opened.